Send the link below via email or IMCopy

 In rare cases, monitored students who are not successful due to linguistic needs (not behavior-management needs) can be pulled back under the umbrella of ESL support.

-After identification, the LPAC's role then becomes to
+After identification, the LPAC's role then becomes to:

-At times, English Language Learners (ELLs) may struggle to achieve academically at the same level of their native English peers.
+At times, English Learners (ELs) may struggle to achieve academically at the same level of their native English peers.
 These individual student cases are brought to the LPAC in order to increase or adjust linguistic accommodations used by classroom teachers during instruction and assessment so that every ELL has the opportunity for academic success.

 Confidentiality is absolutely CRITICAL to every member of the LPAC.
 In honor of FERPA, the student and family's privacy act,